CadixDev/licenser/README.md

 ## Features
 - Apply pre-defined license header in a file to the source files of the source sets
 - Apply license header only to certain files (include/exclude possible)
-- Insert a blank new line after the license header
-- Select the source sets to apply the license headers to
+- Apply special license headers to matching files
-- Choose from a pre-defined set of license header styles and assign them to certain extensions
-- **Maybe Soon(TM)**: Define custom license header styles
 - Support for Android projects

 ## Usage